Rnad95/reading-notes/Read42.md

 That needs repeating:
 You decide what data is about the moment you define its schema.
 With the new, data-is-abundant model, we collect first and ask questions later.
 The schema comes after the collection.
 This means we collect information long before we decide what it’s for.

+>**MY OPINION**
+I suppose that the big data is very important, the speed and the value and the huge mount of data source is increasing.
+But I think we need to manage the new database in some areas like extraction the data from many sources, changes to the logistics of data management with new database and integration approaches and so on.
+So, we don't need a big analytics project, we want a new data thinking to permeate our regular work.

 ##  Google Backtracks, Says Its AI Will Not Be Used for Weapons or Surveillance - [Link](https://gizmodo.com/in-reversal-google-says-its-ai-will-not-be-used-for-we-1826649327)